ace-wg/ace-workflow-and-params/draft-ietf-ace-workflow-and-params.md

 informative:
   I-D.ietf-ace-group-oscore-profile:
+  I-D.ietf-ace-authcred-dtls-profile:

 entity:
   SELF: "[RFC-XXXX]"

 --- abstract

 This document updates the Authentication and Authorization for Constrained Environments Framework (ACE, RFC 9200) as follows.
-First, it defines the Short Distribution Chain (SDC) workflow that the authorization server can use for uploading an access token to a resource server on behalf of the client.
-Second, it defines new parameters and their encodings for the OAuth 2.0 token endpoint at the authorization server.
-Third, it extends the semantics of the "ace_profile" parameter for the OAuth 2.0 token endpoint at the authorization server.
-Fourth, it amends two of the requirements on profiles of the framework.
-Finally, it deprecates the original payload format of error responses that convey an error code, when CBOR is used to encode message payloads.
-For such error responses, it defines a new payload format aligned with RFC 9290, thus updating in this respect also the profiles of ACE defined in RFC 9202, RFC 9203, and RFC 9431.
+(1) It defines the Short Distribution Chain (SDC) workflow that the authorization server can use for uploading an access token to a resource server on behalf of the client.
+(2) For the OAuth 2.0 token endpoint, it defines new parameters and encodings, and extends the semantics of the "ace_profile" parameter.
+(3) It defines how the client and the authorization server can coordinate on the exchange of the client's and resource server's public authentication credentials, when those can be transported by value or identified by reference; this extends the semantics of the "rs_cnf" parameter for the OAuth 2.0 token endpoint, thus updating RFC 9201.
+(4) It amends two of the requirements on profiles of the framework.
+(5) It deprecates the original payload format of error responses conveying an error code, when CBOR is used to encode message payloads.
+For those responses, it defines a new payload format aligned with RFC 9290, thus updating in this respect also the profiles defined in RFC 9202, RFC 9203, and RFC 9431.

 --- middle